Snehalpophale98/Customer-Churn-Prediction-Using-ML/README.md

 and identifying any trends or patterns.

 ### Data Preprocessing:
-This step involves cleaning the data, handling missing values, encoding categorical variables, and scaling numerical variables,handling the outliers.
+This step involves cleaning the data, handling missing values with imputation technique, encoding categorical variables, and scaling numerical variables,handling the outliers.

 ### Feature Selection:
 This step involves selecting the most important features that contribute to customer churn using statistical tests, correlation analysis, and feature importance scores.
+I removed the columns which were hughly correlated with other columns to avoid multicolinearity.

 ### Model Selection:
 This step involves selecting the appropriate model for the dataset and problem, I have implemented classification model like Logistic Regression,PCA, XGBoost Classifier, Decision Tree classfier, Random Forest Classifier,etc and tuning the hyperparameters to achieve better performance.
 Selected the XGBoost Classifier because ut gave me highest accuracy.